 One of Trinity-Pawling's greatest assets is its community.
 For students, this can prove to be of tremendous value in a variety of ways.
 Teachers, for example, are available 24/7 to provide academic help and advice to the students.
 Students should take full benefit of this opportunity as it is a distinct advantage of being at Trinity-Pawling.
 Another advantage is the potential for strong relationships with advisors and dorm masters who are always available for help and guidance as students work toward reaching their full potential.
+Learning how to live in community with one another, we find opportunities to teach both individual responsibility while, at the same time, emphasizing mutual goals for building and protecting the common good.

+Onward,

-In community, William W. Taylor, Headmaster
+William W. Taylor, Headmaster